hypeinfra/sui-probe/README.md

 You can install pre-compiled binaries from the releases page or compile this project from the source.

+You can also check out [installation instructions] in the wiki.

 ### Compilation

 You need to have Golang, Git installed on your system.